Compiled by the Road Trip Alberta team

-This is a 429km route and will take you approximately 5 hours to arrive in Red Deer.
-Head west from Calgary towards Cochrane and then turn north on the Cowboy Trail (highway 22.
-When you reach highway 11 turn east until you reach Red Deer.
+This is a 429km route and it will take you approximately 5 hours to arrive in Red Deer.
+Head west from Calgary towards Cochrane and then turn north on the Cowboy Trail (Highway 22).
+When you reach Highway 11 turn east until you reach Red Deer.

 For most of the drive up, you’ll have the mountains out the driver side window and prairies on the right.

 If you are arriving into Alberta via the Calgary International Airport (YYC), it is simple to pick up a vehicle (we suggest using Rentalcars.com to compare pricing among your favourite agencies) at the airport and be on your way.
 Calgary International Airport is located on the north-end of the city and right off the QEII enuring that you can be on your way quickly to Red Deer.

 If you are not interested in using a traditional car rental agency, you can also hire cars through a website called Turo (think Airbnb for car rentals).

 Before you any road trip it’s best to check out Alberta 511 for up-to-date road reports.
 Every winter there are at least a few days that this trip can be a treacherous journey thanks to inhospitable weather, and trust us, you don’t want to be caught in it!

 There are a number of bus companies offering service from Calgary to Red Deer (and vice-versa from Red Deer to Calgary) that are reasonably priced.

 Red Arrow – Red Arrow is probably the most popular bus service connecting the two cities (and more spots in Alberta), and Red Arrow offers multiple pick-up spots in each city.
 There are several buses daily from Calgary to Red Deer.
 A bus ticket can be purchased online or at the Red Arrow ticket office at the station.